serpro69/ktchn8s/docs/guides/how_to_install_debian_on_storage_node.md

 - Add your ssh public key to `/root/.ssh/authorized_keys`
 - Make sure you have the following line `AuthorizedKeysFile      .ssh/authorized_keys` in `/etc/ssh/ssh_config` file
 - Then restart ssh service with `systemctl restart ssh` and check that it has "active (running)" status with `systemctl status ssh`

+### Remove the temporary user

+Debian does not allow to skip user creation step during installation process.
+If you don't plan to use that user, or just made a temporary user to "skip" that installation step, remember to remove the user with `deluser 'temp' --remove-all-files`, where `temp` is the username you specified during installation process.